maffant20/Assignment-5/README.md

 # Assignment-5
-All outputs and code are present in separate collab folders.
+All output results, graphs and code are present in separate collab folders.
 All are present here.